opitzconsulting/cattlecrew-case-management-ui/README.md

 # CattleCrew Case Management UI

-This is the CattleCrew Case Management UI source.
+Welcome to the CattleCrew Case Management UI source code!

-It is development with the [AngularJS](https://angularjs.org/) and uses [Grunt](http://gruntjs.com/) as build tool.

-## Structure of this project

-The structure is as follows:

-* `app` - HTML, CSS and Javascript sources.
-* `test` - Tests for the app sources.

-## UI

-This webapp provides an interface to interact with CMMN 1.1 models in the camunda BPM platform via REST API.
+The CattleCrew Case Management UI provides an interface to interact with CMMN 1.1 models in the camunda BPM platform via the REST API.
+It is development with [AngularJS](https://angularjs.org/) and uses [Grunt](http://gruntjs.com/) as build tool.

 It is relying on the following libraries:

 * __cmmn-js__: provides diagram rendering support for CMMN 1.1 models

+## Try it out

+Download the prepackaged distribution from [CattleCrew Blog](https://thecattlecrew.net/) by following the [link](https://#/) and extract it in your application server (e.g. Apache Tomcat).

+Follow the instructions on https://camunda.org/ to adjust a CMMN Project.

+After adjusting the backend part call the CattleCrew Case Management UI webapp (e.g. http://localhost:8080/cattlecrew-case-management-ui/) via your browser to interact with your CMMN project.

 ## Development

 ### Prerequisite

 For this project you need [node.js](http://nodejs.org/) in version <= 4.4.7 with a npm version <= 3.10.5.
-To ensure to have the an actual version of [npm](https://www.npmjs.com/) update globally using `npm install -g npm`.
+To ensure to have the an actual version of [npm](https://www.npmjs.com/) update it globally using `npm install -g npm`.
 You need to install [bower](https://bower.io/) globally using `npm install -g bower`.
 You will also need to install [grunt](http://gruntjs.com/) globally using `npm install -g grunt grunt-cli`.
-Optionally if you want to use a scaffolding tool for development you need to install [yeoman](http://yeoman.io/) globally using `npm install -g yo`.
+Optionally if you want to use a scaffolding tool for development you should install [yeoman](http://yeoman.io/) globally using `npm install -g yo`.

-The backend part is not in scope of this project but by default you need JDK 7+ and [Maven](https://maven.apache.org/) 3.2.1+.

 ### Setup

-#### Adjusting Java Project (Backend)

-See https://camunda.org/ and follow the instructions to

-* setup an application server,
-* create a BPM Project
-* and add a CMMN 1.1 model.

-#### Using grunt

-Installing the webapp is done by grunt:
+#### Install the webapp

+Follow the instructions:

 ```sh
 # cd <path to your workspace>